konsumer/blog.jetboystudio.com/pages/articles/2017-06-06-hackintosh2.md

 I chose "Yes" for laptop support, I left all the efi drivers as-is.
 I chose the `(laptop's) config_HD615_620_630_640_650.plist` because that's what I have. click "Install", Bam!

-Once it's all done, copy Pandora's Box app onto the Installer partition on the USB (not "EFI") and copy any drivers you know for sure you will need.

 ## collecting drivers

 `kext` files (located in `EFI/CLOVER/kexts/Other`) are the low-level drivers for things in OSX, and `efi` files (in `EFI/CLOVER/drivers/64UEFI`) are lower-level drivers for the EFI bootloader (Clover.)
 I want the only modifications to OSX to be on EFI partition for easier management and better backups and upgrades.

 [this guide](https://www.tonymacx86.com/threads/guide-booting-the-os-x-installer-on-laptops-with-clover.148093/) is awesome and has a lot of info pertaining directly to the process we are doing here.
 Also, [this](https://www.tonymacx86.com/threads/faq-read-first-laptop-frequent-questions.164990/) was useful.

-### wifi

-I found [this](https://www.tonymacx86.com/threads/compatibility-wifi-atheros-ar5b195-on-yosemite.156527/) which recommends [toledaARPT.kext](https://www.tonymacx86.com/threads/guide-airport-pcie-half-mini-v2.104850/) with [this firmware upgrade](https://github.com/RehabMan/OS-X-Atheros-3k-Firmware) to enable bluetooth.

 ## boot that shit

-I needed to go into the BIOS (`F2`) and disable secure boot, which you can only do if you set an Admin Password on my laptop.
+I needed to go into the BIOS (`F2`) and disable secure boot, which you can only do if you set an Admin Password, on my laptop.
+Yours may differ.
+Basically, with hackintosh, in your BIOS, you want EFI booting off SATA, and everything else pretty much default.

 It boots into OSX-install or it gets the hose again.